-Every mom’s feeding experience is as unique as her baby.
-While the journey may be easy for some, others may struggle with many issues.
-Real Mom Story is a series on our blog where we ask real moms to share their feeding stories.
-Being a mom can be difficult at times for anyone.
-Whether you’re expecting or already have little one, we hope these stories can offer you insight on what worked (or didn’t work) for moms just like you.
-Today, we will be sharing Valery’s story!
+Every parent’s feeding experience is as unique as their baby.
+While the journey may be easy for some, others may struggle.
+Real Parent Story is a series on our blog where we ask real parents to share their feeding stories.
+Whether you’re expecting or already have little one, we hope these stories can offer you insight into what worked (or didn’t work) for parents just like you.

 I first heard of Kabrita when I was pregnant with Byron.
 My best friend Kathy had been raising her step daughter who was on Kabrita.